 |Distribution Methods||Deceptive pop-up ads, free software installers (bundling), fake Flash Player installers.|

 |Damage||Monetary loss (unnecessary purchase of fake software), unwanted warning pop-ups, slow computer performance.|

 |Malware Removal (Windows)||

-More examples of programs like System Care Pro are Perfect Optimizer, Registry Life and RocketFixio.
-As mentioned in the introduction, users often download and install such programs (PUAs) inadvertently.
-The main reason why they should not be trusted is that they may not function as they were advertised even if activated (purchased).
-Two most popular ways to distribute PUAs are described below.
+More examples of programs similar to System Care Pro are Perfect Optimizer, Registry Life and RocketFixio.
+As mentioned, people often download and install PUAs inadvertently.
+They do not function as advertised even if activated (purchased).
+Common ways used to distribute PUAs are described below.

 How did potentially unwanted applications install on my computer?

 Sometimes users cause unwanted downloads/installations when they click deceptive ads that execute certain scripts.
 PUAs are also downloaded/installed together with other programs.
 I.e., when they are included into the set-ups as extra offers.
 Usually, these additionally-included apps are mentioned in "Custom", "Advanced" and other similar settings of the set-ups.

 People often agree by default with offers to download and install PUAs when they fail to check and change these settings.
 This distribution method is known as "bundling".